-On November 15, the publication HK animal post and the Hong Kong Wild Boar Concern Group joined veterinary students sending an open letter to Hong Kong officials asking to stop the extermination of boars.
-On November 23, 417 people affiliated to the veterinary field openly signed the letter.
+On November 15, the publication HK animal post and the Hong Kong Wild Boar Concern Group joined veterinary students in sending an open letter to Hong Kong officials asking to stop the extermination of boars.
+On November 23, 417 people affiliated with the veterinary field openly signed the letter.

 The letter mentioned that 60,000 people signed a petition against killing innocent wild animals.

 The groups ask for the rehabilitation of sterilization campaigns, conducted between 2018 and 2021.
 They also consider that 10 incidents a year – Hong Kong is home to 7.7 million people – don’t require such definitive measures targeting the animals.